 An HOA has the authority to tell you what you can and can’t do.
 Planning on throwing a party ‘til dawn?
 Thinking about painting your walls?
 Unfortunately, some HOAs have strict rules that cover everything you can imagine.
-If you’re planning on renting out your property, your HOA probably has rules against that, too.
+If you’re planning on renting out your property HOA can impose regulations through rental restrictions.
 So, before buying a home in an HOA-regulated community, be sure to check their CC&Rs.

 For Real Estate Investors: Don’t make the mistake of buying a home in a community that doesn’t allow tenants.
 Consult a property management company to be certain that you can actually rent out your property.

 #3 The HOA Has Control Over Your Home

 Similarly, the HOA can tell you what you can and can’t do with your home.
 If you were planning on painting your home a certain color, prepare for disappointment.
 The HOA can create rules regarding what you can and can’t do to your outdoor space.
 The HOA does this to protect the best interests of its members — that is, to increase property values over time.